AltSchool/dynamic-rest/README.md

 ## Linked relationships

-One of the key features of the DDREST serializer layer is the ability to represent relationships in different ways, depending on the request context (external requirements) and the code context (internal requirements).
+One of the key features of the DREST serializer layer is the ability to represent relationships in different ways, depending on the request context (external requirements) and the code context (internal requirements).

 By default, a "has-one" (or "belongs-to") relationship will be represented as the value of the related object's ID.
 A "has-many" relationship will be represented as a list of all related object IDs.

-When a relationship is represented in this way, DDREST automatically includes relationship links for any has-many relationships in the API response that represents the object:
+When a relationship is represented in this way, DREST automatically includes relationship links for any has-many relationships in the API response that represents the object:

 ```
 -->